Orbiit/gunn-web-app/json/startup-steps.md

 - separate schedule rendering from period status
   - avoid recreating elements when just updating current time
   - only recreate elements when schedule is updated
+- make sure to define spaces to insert special things such as AP schedule, summer school, ads (dialogs), etc.